-Whenever you need to take your highly sensitive child (HSC) somewhere for the first time many parents are faced with an unpleasant scenario; sometimes there are tears, tantrums, and silence to battle through and other times there is just a complete lack of co-operation – a refusal to lie on the dentist’s chair, or read the eye test chart at all for example.
-You certainly wouldn’t be the first parent of a HSC who has to abandon the dentist or doctor’s office without any check up taking place at all.
-Been there, done that.
+Ever been frustrated taking your highly sensitive child (HSC) to a medical appointment for the first time?
+Many parents of HSCs are faced with stressful scenarios.
+Sometimes there are tears and tantrums.
+Other times there is a complete lack of co-operation; a refusal to lie on the dentist’s chair, or read the eye test chart at all, for example.
+You certainly wouldn’t be the first parent of a HSC abandoning the dentist or doctor’s office before the appointment gets going.
+So how do you prepare a HSC for a medical appointment?

 First Time Around

 First things first, when I say medical I mean anything from a dentist to a doctor or hospital consultant, optician… you name it.

 HSCs do not like the idea of that first visit to the dentist, doctor or paediatrician because they simply have no idea what to expect.
 They are faced with not only an unfamiliar situation but an unfamiliar person, an unfamiliar place and have no idea what will be expected of them or what they will face.